joker64/Project-Manger/README.md

 # Project-Manger
-- Project-Manger is GUI Program that help you to make your project  then edit it inside project manger.
+- Project-Manger is GUI IDE Program that help you to manage your projects.